top of page

 · Spreading the word also makes a huge difference – to workplaces, volunteer groups, personal contacts.
 If a taxi is used – why not request an electric car?
 Phoenix Transport is a local firm that's showing the way - if you use a different firm, why not ask them to follow this green example.

-#WeLoveCleanerAir! - MESSAGES OF SUPPORT
+#WeLoveCleanerAir! - MESSAGES OF SUPPORT AT THE LAUNCH

 Anil Namdeo, Professor of Air Quality Management, Northumbria University